• Skip to primary navigation

 TurboTax Alternatives

-TurboTax reviews are less than positive sometimes, and many users only use it once before they look elsewhere.
+However, TurboTax reviews are less than positive sometimes, and many users only use it once before they look elsewhere.

-Plus, the price can be a sticker shock, especially if you think you're getting one tier, only to discover you need to upgrade to a more expensive pricing tier half way through your taxes (or even worse, at the very end).
+Plus, the price can be a sticker shock, especially if you think you're getting one tier, only to discover you need to upgrade to a more expensive pricing tier halfway through your taxes (or even worse, at the very end).

-This guide will introduce you to the basic TurboTax features and how this software stacks up to some of its competitors - and see the full list of the best tax software here >>
+This guide will introduce you to the basic TurboTax features and how this software stacks up against some of its competitors - and see the full list of the best tax software here >>

-Comparing TurboTax To Other Tax Software Products
+Comparing TurboTax With Other Tax Software Products

 Before you shop around for a new tax software, look over the chart below to learn about additional options, pricing, and more.